ComputhinkSG/Python_CT08_Student_Template_2026/Lesson Exercises/CT08_11/lesson11_guide.md

 *Solution: Loop through all possible permutations to find the key, then decrypt the file!*

-## Caesar Encryption Task 6: Interactive Menu System
+## Task 6: Interactive Menu System
 ### Provides a menu interface for users to interact with the Caesar cipher program.

 `menu_system()`